 Artwork & Images

 Keep a copy of all your business artwork handy.
 Images such as logos, pictures of your store or dishes are all very helpful.
 It will also be helpful if you know how to resize and crop your images as you will almost definitely need to do this at some point.
-There are many different ways to do this, you can use Microsoft paint or online tools like https://www.canva.com or https://imageresize.org/.
-Tools like photoshop are best but they can be expensive and overly complicated for the layman.
+There are many different ways to do this, you can use Microsoft paint or most of our clients find it easier to use online tools such as;

 A Basic Food Business Facebook Advertising Strategy